lisa-pinto/thesis-site/content/post/Numbers and Personalities.md

 ## The Art of Numbers

 The Greeks considered arithmetic one of the four Liberal arts of Numbers - along with Astronomy, Geometry,  Harmony (Music).
-Numbers was considered as representatives of a purpose higher than themselves, and were connected to they occurences in nature.
+Numbers were considered as representatives of a purpose higher than themselves, and were connected to they occurences in nature.

 {{< rawhtml >}}
 <div class="center">